scergun/E-Menu-World-Cuisine-Edition/README.md

 ## E-Menu: World Cuisine Edition

-"E-Menu: World Cuisine Edition" is a pixel-perfect electronic menu that takes you on a delightful culinary journey through diverse global cuisines.
+E-Menu: World Cuisine Edition" is a pixel-perfect electronic menu that takes you on a delightful culinary journey through diverse global cuisines.
 With a charming lo-fi design, this interactive application showcases a selection of mouthwatering dishes from around the world.
 This project is made to test my object-oriented programming skills.

 ### Key Features
 - **Global Culinary Exploration:** Embark on a virtual gastronomic adventure with a menu featuring delectable dishes from continents across the globe.